alainakafkes/workshop-tipkit/Odyssey.swiftpm/README.md

 **Exercise**: Create and display a fifth tooltip that points to the "On the go" section header within the `ContentView`.
 Highlight some or all of the "On the go" section, and dim the rest of the subviews in the viewport.

 **Exercise**: How might have you designed this walkthrough differently?
 I am open to feedback. :)

+## Comparing Odyssey's walkthrough to TipKit

+The custom walkthrough built within Odyssey exceeds TipKit's capabilities in that it

+1. automatically scrolls user's to the correct subview associated with the tooltip, and
+2. highlights that subview and dims all others.

+However, by not using TipKit, Odyssey's walkthrough forfeits access to built-in display rules, and must keep track of when to display the walkthrough on its own.

+What other differences do you notice between TipKit and Odyssey's custom walkthrough?
+Does TipKit suit your app's needs, or might you too consider building a custom walkthrough?